Second Battle of Habbaniyah: Background

-Eastern Anbar Province, particularly the cities of Al Fallujah and Ar Ramadi, had been a hotbed of anti-western sentiment and insurgent activity since the conquest of the country by the Coalition in March and April 2003.
+Eastern Anbar Province, particularly the cities of Fallujah and Ramadi, had been a hotbed of anti-western sentiment and insurgent activity since the conquest of the country by the Coalition in March and April 2003.
 Operation Iraqi Freedom had liberated the country from the despotism of the Hussein administration, but for the Sunni Muslims of Al Anbar Province, Saddam's fall left them without the power they had accumulated through the Ba'ath Party.
 Soon after the fall of Baghdad, unrest in the west led Al Qaeda Iraq to designate the 30-kilometer corridor between the provincial cities as a potential stronghold.
 Despite multiple major operations in the region by US forces, notably Operation Phantom Fury in 2004, Ramadi and Fallujah remained among the hottest war zones in the world from 2004 through 2007.

-The Marine Corps' 2nd Division deployed their 3rd Battlion, 2nd Regiment to Iraq in July 2006.
+The Marine Corps' 2nd Division deployed their 3rd Battalion, 2nd Regiment to Iraq in July 2006.
 Lt.
 Col. Todd Desgrosseilliers, commanding the unit of around 850 Marines, was a veteran of fighting in Fallujah, where he was awarded a Silver Star.
 3/2, known as the Betio Bastards, comprised three infantry "line" companies, one heavy weapons company (including a scout sniper section) and a HQ company (including Communications and Motor Transport sections).
 AQI in early 2006 was led by Abu Ayyub al-Masri; their strength was unknown but estimated as between 1000–3000.